p0lux/itemzer/README.md

 ### How to use it ?

 - Firstly, you need to install `Python3`
-- Secondly, ypu just need to install the package `itemzer` from Pypi
+- Secondly, you just need to install the package `itemzer` from Pypi

 `pip install itemzer`